Alto (high-speed rail)

 Criticism

-The project's public-private partnership (P3) structure has been criticized for increasing the risk of project difficulties and reducing the potential benefits of the proposed high-speed line, compared to a line fully owned and operated by a public entity.[35][36][37][38]
+The project's public-private partnership (P3) structure has been criticized for increasing the risk of project difficulties and reducing the potential benefits of the proposed high-speed line, compared to a line fully owned and operated by a public entity.[45][46][47][48]
 A private operator could increase ticket prices to maximize profitability, which would limit the number of travellers switching from driving and air travel to rail travel.
-With many high-speed rail lines requiring additional government subsidy,[39] some fear that this project may result in another financial burden to taxpayers and subject to government funding cuts in the future similar to the 1980s cuts to Via Rail.
-In response to these criticisms, the CEO of Alto Martin Imbleau stated on record that Alto would generate net-positive revenue and require zero subsidies.[40]
+The private consortium may also be incentivized to reduce labour costs by terminating obstructive union agreements when they come up for renewal, and any changes in Alto's schedules, stations, or routes would have to be negotiated with the private consortium, potentially resulting in costly litigation.[46]
+With many high-speed rail lines requiring additional government subsidy,[49] some fear that this project may result in another financial burden to taxpayers and subject to government funding cuts in the future similar to the 1980s cuts to Via Rail.
+In response to these criticisms, the CEO of Alto Martin Imbleau stated on record that Alto would generate net-positive revenue and require zero subsidies.[50]

-On March 31st, 2026, the leader of the Conservative Party of Canada Pierre Poilievre called for the cancellation of the Alto project, calling it a "boondoggle".[48]
+On March 31, 2026, Conservative Party leader Pierre Poilievre called for the cancellation of the Alto project, describing it as a "boondoggle" and citing concerns about costs, land use, and potential expropriation of property.[55]

 Notes